sap-tutorials/sap-build-apps/tutorials/codejam-10-spa-rework/codejam-10-spa-rework.md

 ### Add custom variable
 The approver has a field in the approval form to add **Additional Information** when sending the request to the submitter for rework.

-The problem is you want this field to be sent to the submitter, bu also returned back to the approval form so the approver knows what they asked for from the submitter.
+The problem is you want this field to be sent to the submitter, but also returned back to the approval form so the approver knows what they asked for from the submitter.
 The problem is that the approval form cannot bind a field to one of its own fields.

 To solve this, you will create a custom variable.